-Very close by about 20 mins walk or 4 mins by car is the Historic Chateau of Valloires, open to the public with guides and the gardens you can visit seperately.
+Very close by about 20 mins walk or 4 mins by car is the Historic Abbaye de Valloires, open to the public with guides and the gardens you can visit separately.
 It also has a tea room, where they do light lunches and cakes.

 Within an hours drive you can visit Arras and have coffee in one of the cafes on the square.
 It is possible to visit Vimy Ridge (the Canadian memorial) on the same trip as its close to Arras.

 The Ulster Tower is near Albert a memorial to those from Northern Ireland who lost their lives in the war.
 Thiepval memorial is also a recommended visit.

 About 45 minutes from the Gite is the beautiful village of Long and its Chateau and gardens open to the public (well worth a visit).